ernstki/flask-admin-column-labels/README.md

 [`views.py#L9`](views.py#L9)).

 Because SQLite [doesn't seem to support][1] column `COMMENT`s in SQL, this demo requires a running MySQL server.
-Set your credentials for the server in `app.py`.
+Copy `sample_config.ini` to `config.ini` and adjust the values inside to match your setup before proceeding.

 ## Installation